MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 <!-- ------------------------------ -->
 **Default background color**

 WebView2 can specify a default background color.
 This can be any opaque color or transparent color.
-This color will be used if the html page doesn't set its own background color.
+This color will be used if the webpage doesn't set its own background color.

 ##### [.NET/C#](#tab/dotnetcsharp)